AI and Labor in Manufacturing: Is the Party Starting or Are We Still in the Ditch?

 So, are we still in the ditch after all?

-So manufacturing sits on top of two apparently conflicting foundations: forecasts of future growth and data showing current weakness.
+Manufacturing sits on top of two apparently conflicting foundations: forecasts of future growth and data showing current weakness.
 The first step is to make sense of that, a second step will be to relate this to AI and labor in manufacturing – a key issue in all reports.

 The two perspectives are not actually mutually exclusive, let’s unpack them.